laceyteas/lacey-teas-site/content/pages/meet.md

 ## Safety

-If you have respiratory symtpoms please let me know and I will waive the cancellation fee.
+If you have respiratory symptoms please let me know and I will waive the cancellation fee.
 I am trusting you to be honest with me We are in uncertain times right now and I believe in harm reduction and clear communication.
 I am vaccinated as of 4/18.

 ### Longer Experiences and Travel: